American Flyer: A. C. Gilbert Company, 1938–1966

 Gilbert was not the first American company to offer 3/16" 'S' scale trains.
 The Cleveland (Ohio) Model & Supply Company had been offering theirs (known as "C-D") by '37.
-But the smaller scale (1:64) became much more prominent with its introduction in the 1939 catalog, which features World's Fair imagery on the yellow, black & white cover.
+But the smaller scale (1:64) became much more prominent with its introduction in the 1939 catalog, which features World's Fair imagery on the yellow, black and white cover.
 The relatively expensive, heavy and highly detailed engines and cars had had diecast zinc alloy bodies.
 As were the HO rolling stock, the engines and cars were offered in completely manufactured and kit forms.
 Additional engines, cars and accessories were added in the 1940 catalog.
 These included less costly engines with tinplate tenders, and less costly freight and passenger cars, also made of painted tinplated steel.
 The 3/16 scale trains were designed to run on O gauge track whose curved sections had 20" radii (formed 40" circles).
 Importantly, the trains featured fully automatic coupling and uncoupling that were functionally comparable to Lionel's.
-Unlike Lionel's costly and sophisticated design (each truck contained a solenoid and electrical pickup shoe), the A.F. 'link & pin' (a.k.a. 'harpoon') couplers were gravity based.
+Unlike Lionel's costly and sophisticated design (each truck contained a solenoid and electrical pickup shoe), the American Flyer 'link & pin' (a.k.a. 'harpoon') couplers were gravity based.

 Except for updated versions of the 1937 whistling billboard and trackage, all of the products offered in the 1941 catalog had been designed under Gilbert's ownership.
 The 'Chicago' products had been expunged.
 The scale accuracy was emphasized in the catalogs and packaging.
 Already experiencing materials shortages (due to Lend Lease), no new products were introduced in the 1942 catalog, which was only slight different than the previous edition.
 Prices were printed on an accompanying unstapled sheet but not on the bound pages.
 Even the set numbers (i.e. 4117) were not changed.
 The cover of the '42 edition is distinguished from the '41 by a caveat about erratic availability printed in small red fonts.